NicolasCendron/CSharpFrogger/README.md

 C#
 O que Falta:

--"View Menu" + "Are You Suere" Classes
+-"View Menu" + "Are You Sure" Classes

 -Reslover problema com as pistas no Jogo